-- 1-Last day to register or add a class (may be done through BearWeb). - 3 Last day for credit by examination in enrolled courses. - 7 Labor Day Holiday (no classes). - 9 Students that withdraw from the University after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through November 4). - 9-Class dropped after this date will be recorded as W (Withdrawal) on the transcript (through November 4). - 9 Last day to drop a class without advisor approval. - 10 Assessment of change in schedule fee begins. - 18-19 Family Weekend.
+- 4 Labor Day Holiday (no classes). - 6 Students that withdraw from the University after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through October 31). - 6-Class dropped after this date will be recorded as W (Withdrawal) on the transcript (through October 31). - 6 Last day to drop a class without advisor approval. - 7 Assessment of change in schedule fee begins. - 15-16 Family Weekend.